 Go Light on Off-Sheet Balance and Family and Friends Capital Sourcing

 As you reach toward the top of your business finances pyramid, the serving size of the capital sourcing gets smaller because the risk or disadvantages grows in size.
-Off-sheet balance as a source of funding is not for every type of business because it involves leasing equipment or some other type of asset versus purchasing it.
-While it keeps a larger purchase off the balance sheet, it comes with strict regulations that may not make it worthwhile.
-This type of capital sourcing should be considered on a firm-by-firm basis.
+Off-sheet balance as a source of funding is not for every type of business.
+It involves leasing equipment or some other type of asset versus purchasing it.
+While it keeps a larger purchase off the balance sheet, it comes with strict regulations.
+This may not make it worthwhile to many businesses.

 The other type of capital sourcing to consume in very small portions – if even at all – is investments from family and friends.
 This source tends to be more beneficial when you only require a small amount of money.
 While it feels informal, it should not be handled that way.
 If you go this route, be sure to put everything in writing and make sure the repayment plans or results are clearly understood.
 Otherwise, that Thanksgiving dinner becomes really awkward and good relationships are forever lost over a business deal gone south.
 This risk may not make it worthwhile to you so put a lot of thought into this first before choosing a serving of family and friends capital sourcing.